Garden of Love, created by Yinka Shonibare, MBE

 Yinka Shonibare’s “Garden of Love” exhibition inextricably links the artist’s two cultures of origin, leading us to reflect on the issues of identity and history.

 It is the continuation of a project that the artist began when the Tate Modern acquired Fragonard’s L'escarpolette and represents a parody of rococo imagery in the form of a “garden of love.”
-It recreates the theme of a labyrinth and the playful game of discovery in the three love scenes on the itinerary.
+As the exhibition unfolds, it recreates the idea of the labyrinth and the playful discovery of the three love scenes.

-The musée du quai Branly installation presents three groups that mirror the composition of Fragonard’s series of paintings, “The Progress of Love,” originally made for the home of Madame du Barry in Louveciennes:
+The musée du quai Branly installation presents three groups that mirror the composition of Fragonard’s series of paintings, “The Progress of Love,” originally made for Madame du Barry's property in Louveciennes:

 - The Pursuit (1770)